-St Patrick’s Day 2019 (Sunday, March 17) is set to be a barnstormer of a day, and you’re rather spoiled for choice.
-First of all, there’s the small matter of Ireland’s rugby team mounting an outside challenge for the Six Nations title.
-Or, you could join the official celebrations, and partake in a full weekend of events including a huge parade and a party in Trafalgar Square on Sunday.
+St. Patrick’s Day 2023 (Friday March 17) is set to be a barnstormer of a day, and you’re rather spoiled for choice on things to do for it this coming weekend.
+You could opt to listen to the jams of a full-piece Irish band at Skylight Peckham, raise a pint of Guinness or two at a green-themed party in Fulham’s Neverland or laugh until your socks fall off with a comedy show at The Camden Club.
 But for our money, the best way to celebrate the Emerald Isle is to don the green and gold and hole up in one of the city’s best Irish pubs for a seisiún quite unlike any other.

 1. The Auld Shillelagh, Stoke Newington

 You want authentic Irish pubs?
 You got ’em.
 The Auld Shillelagh was bestowed with the title of ‘most authentic Irish pub in the world outside of Ireland’ by The Irish Times, which is a pretty good starting point.
-One of the best reasons to visit Stoke Newington, the tiny-looking pub is deceptively spacious, and it fills to the brim on St Patrick’s Day, with traditional Irish music, plenty of drinks, and an army of balloons.
-The Auld Shillelagh’s motto is “off the leash and on the lash”, so you know you’re in for a big one here.
+One of the best reasons to visit Stoke Newington, the tiny-looking pub is deceptively spacious, and it fills to the absolute brim on St. Patrick’s Day, with traditional Irish music, plenty of drinks, and an army of balloons too.
+The Auld Shillelagh’s motto is ‘off the leash and on the lash’, so you know you’re in for a big one here.

 2. The Cow, Notting Hill

 Those hoping for something a little more gastro than pub should head west.
 The Cow, out in Notting Hill, may not be super authentic, but it’s a lovely little spot that serves food with distinct Irish influences.
 Dishes like Irish stew and champ, or seafood platters from the Irish sea (including their speciality, a pint of prawns), make this a fabulously foodie spot in which to celebrate St. Patrick’s Day.